Hazard Analysis and Critical Control Point (HACCP) is a systematic approach that can be applied throughout the food manufacturing

 Implementation of hazard analysis and preventative controls by food establishments, including feed manufacturers, is required by

 the 2011 Food Safety Modernization Act (FSMA).
 Adoption of HACCP principles are mandated within FSMA including the need to perform

 a hazard analysis, establish preventative controls, corrective actions, verification, and recordkeeping, and develop a written

 plan to prevent feed and food safety hazards.
 Adoption of HACCP also helps companies retain their competitiveness in a global market.

 Texas A&M University faculty and International HACCP Alliance approved instructors from the Office of the Texas State Chemist

-The Texas State Chemist provides resources, training, and HACCP audit services to equip feed industry professionals with the necessary tools and information to comply with FSMA, meet global feed safety requirements, and address customer needs.
+provide resources and training to equip feed professionals with skills to help them comply with FSMA, meet global food safety requirements, and address customer needs.